 What Is a Mechanical Shutter?

-Today, mechanical shutters are the default shutter mechanisms for still photography.
+Today, mechanical shutters are the default shutter mechanisms in many cameras for still photography.
 Many older cameras and even some new ones only allow you to take pictures with a mechanical shutter.
+However, as cameras are becoming more advanced, the mechanical shutter is slowly going away.

 Mechanical shutters function using physical “shutter curtains”: two blades with a gap in between.
 When you take a photo, the blades slide rapidly in front of your camera sensor.
 Any light that hits the sensor between the blades will appear in your image.

 You do not need to do anything special to enable the mechanical shutter on your camera.
-It is almost certainly enabled by default.
+It is almost certainly enabled by default except on cameras like the Nikon Z8, the Nikon Z9, and the Sony A9 III, whcih do not even have mechanical shutters.

 What Is an Electronic Shutter?

-Electronic shutters are becoming more and more popular nowadays, but they still are not present in many modern cameras.
+Electronic shutters are becoming more and more popular nowadays, but they are not present in some older cameras like DSLRs.

 In general, electronic shutters work by reading data from your camera sensor line-by-line.
-A few cinema cameras have something called a “global shutter,” which reads the whole sensor simultaneously rather than line-by-line, but, at least for now, this technology has not found its way to consumer DSLRs and mirrorless cameras.
+A few cinema cameras have something called a “global shutter,” which reads the whole sensor simultaneously rather than line-by-line, but currently that technology is only present in a single consumer camera: the Sony A9 III.

 To enable the electronic shutter, you will need to enter your camera menu.
 On some cameras, like the Sony A9, it is obvious how to change to the electronic shutter: Camera Settings 2 > Shutter Type > [Electronic Shut.].
 However, other cameras hide this option under a “silent shooting” mode.
 For example, on the Nikon Z6, the only way to enable the electronic shutter is: Photo Shooting Menu > Silent Photography > On.